lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

      else:
        mu = H(BytesToBits(tr) || M', 64)
 ~~~
-{: #fig-externalmu-ml-dsa-internal title="Internal steps of ExternalMu-ML-DSA"}
+{: #fig-externalmu-ml-dsa-internal title="The operations for signing mu"}

-ExternalMu-ML-DSA requires the public key, or its prehash, as input to
-the `Prehash()` function.
-This assumes the signer generating the
+There is no need to specify an External Mu `Verify()` routine because
+this is identical to the original `ML-DSA.Verify()`.
+This makes External
+Mu mode simply an internal optimization of the signer, and
+allows an ML-DSA key to sometimes be used with the "one-shot" `Sign()`
+API and sometimes the External Mu API without any interoperability concens.

+The External Mu mode requires the `ComputeMu` routine to have access to the
-pre-hash is in possession of the public key before signing and is
+hash of the signer's public key which may not be available in some architectures,
-different from conventional pre-hashing which only requires the
-message and the hash function as input.

-Security-wise, during the signing operation of pure (or "one-step")
-ML-DSA, the cryptographic module extracts the public key hash `tr` from
-the secret key object, and thus there is no possibility of mismatch
-between `tr` and `sk`.
-In ExternalMu-ML-DSA, the public key or its hash
+or require fetching it.
+That may allow for mismatches between `tr` and `sk`.
-needs to be provided to the `Prehash()` routine independently of the secret
-key, and while the exact mechanism by which it is delivered will be
-implementation-specific, it does open a window for mismatches between
-`tr` and `sk`.
-First, this will produce a signature which will fail to
+At worst, this will produce a signature which will fail to verify under the
-verify under the intended public key since a compliant `Verify()` routine
+intended public key since a compliant `Verify()` routine will
-will independently compute `tr` from the public key.
-Implementors should pay careful
+independently compute `tr` from the public key.
+That
-attention to how the public key or its hash is delivered to the
-`ExternalMu-ML-DSA.Prehash()` routine, and from where they are sourcing
-this data.
+is not believed to be a security concern since `mu` is never used as-is
+within `ML-DSA.Sign_internal()` (Algorithm 7 in {{FIPS204}}).
+Rather,
+it is hashed with values unknown to an attacker on lines 7 and 15.
+Thus, a signing oracle exposing `SignMu()` does not leak any bits of the secret
+key.
+The External Mu mode also requires SHAKE256 to be available to the
+`ComputeMu` routine.

 # Acknowledgments
 {:numbered="false"}